openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 After installing Parity, just run `parity` from command line.
 See also [how do I configure Parity](https://github.com/paritytech/parity/wiki/FAQ#how-do-i-configure-parity) below.

+### The UI isn't working when I visit 127.0.0.1:8180

+Since Parity v1.10 the User Interface (UI) has been separated from the Parity Ethereum client.
+You can now access the User Interface through a separated application calles Parity UI.
+The browser UI has therefore been disabled by default.
+Please follow [these instructions](https://wiki.parity.io/Parity-Wallet) to download and user Parity wallet using the Parity UI app.

+### The Parity UI application isn't working the way I want

+Please report any bug or unexpected behavior by [creating an issue in GitHub Parity UI rep](https://github.com/Parity-JS/shell/issues/new).
+If you still want to use the older UI (for Parity <=1.9) you can launch parity with the flag `--force-ui` and visit 127.0.0.1:8180 in your favorit browser.

 ### How do I configure Parity?

 You can configure your Parity client by passing command-line flags to the executable.
 For usage instructions, see `parity --usage` and for a list of available flags, see `parity --help` or check out the [CLI Options here](https://github.com/paritytech/parity/wiki/Configuring-Parity#cli-options).